HOW TO BUY A PROPERTY IN SPAIN USING A FOREIGN COMPANY

 In this case, we would be talking about the case of a Foreign Company registered in Spain WITHOUT Permanent Establishment (Company NON PE).

 Or, if, on the contrary, the foreign company needs for this type of investment project to have personnel resident in Spain, with its own local means of transport, or with customer service offices, etc.

 In this case, we would be talking about the case of a Foreign Company registered in Spain WITH a Permanent Establishment (PE Company).

 This point is very important since the tax and management treatment is different in both cases.

-- In the event that no material or human resources are needed in Spain for the development of the activity, we would be talking about a foreign Company registered in Spain operating WITHOUT a Permanent Establishment (WITHOUT PE).
-In this case, the activity to be carried out in Spain would be subject to the income tax of non-resident individuals, taxed at 19% if it is a resident company in a country of the European Union, or at 24% in the rest of the cases, with management and maintenance tax obligations different from the CON EP companies.
+- In the event that no material or human resources are needed in Spain for the development of the activity, we would be talking about a foreign Company registered in Spain operating WITHOUT a Permanent Establishment (NON PE).
+In this case, the activity to be carried out in Spain would be subject to the income tax of non-resident individuals, taxed at 19% if it is a resident company in a country of the European Union, or at 24% in the rest of the cases, with management and maintenance tax obligations different from the WITH PE companies.

 - On the other hand, if it were an activity or an investment project for which human or material resources are needed in Spain, in this case we would be talking about a foreign company with a permanent establishment, and which would be subject to Spanish corporate tax. , with a tax rate of 25%, and with a management treatment different from non-permanent foreign entities.